-4.3.1 The National Lotteries Act and the National Gambling Act www.oxforddictionaries.com [Accessed 11 March 2014].
+4.3.1 The Lotteries Act and the National Gambling Act

-The National Lotteries Act No. 57 of 1997 (Lotteries Act) and the National Gambling Act No. 33 of 1996 (Gambling Act) regulate betting or gambling transactions in South Africa.
+The Lotteries Act No. 57 of 1997 (Lotteries Act) and the National Gambling Act No. 7 of 2004 (Gambling Act) regulate betting or gambling transactions in South Africa.
 Effectively, every betting transaction conducted in South Africa must comply with either of these acts.
-Accordingly, betting transactions falling within these acts will be regarded as a bet for purposes of section 8(13).
+Accordingly, any amount paid for betting transactions falling within these acts will be regarded as a bet for purposes of section 8(13).